Civil Society

 Transparency and Whistleblower Protection

 Transparency gives the powerless the power to monitor the powerful.
-Pirates believe that transparency is needed to allow the public to make democratic decisions.
+Pirates believe transparency is needed to allow the public to make democratic decisions.

 Whistleblower Protection